PsCushman/resto-scores-and-more/README.md

 # resto-scores-and-more
-Wash your hands you dirty animal!!!
+Wash your hands you filthy animal!!!